ResourcefulSquirrel/GSL_COVID_tracker_paper/README.md

 Verify you have created these directories before attempting to run code, or you will likely encounter errors!

 The basic work flow (and pertinent notes) is as follows:
 - Step1a: grabs data from (View-only) googlesheet of the validated dataset and from the ACS census.
 You will need an api key from [here](https://api.census.gov/data/key_signup.html) for part of this script.
-This script grabs data from an duplicate google sheet, and it is current as of May 24, 2021.
+This script grabs data from an archived duplicate google sheet, and it is current as of May 24, 2021.
 - Step1b: grabs data from (View-only) googlesheet of the unvalidated dataset and from the ACS census.
 You will need an api key from [here](https://api.census.gov/data/key_signup.html) for part of this script.
-This script grabs data from an duplicate google sheet, and it is current as of May 24, 2021.
+This script grabs data from an archived duplicate google sheet, and it is current as of May 24, 2021.
 - Step1c: Combines the datasets from step 1a & 1b together.
 You will need an api key from [here](https://api.census.gov/data/key_signup.html) for part of this script.
 - Step1d: creates a dataset from the CDC data, which is monthly.